Dianahsh/HTML5-game/README.md

-#HTML5 animation
+# HTML5 animation

 An animation of a creature following the mouse using django.

-It's written in javascript.
+It's written in javascript.(member/static/myscript.js).